ashawley/aws-lambda-github-merge/README.md

 - Upload the JAR file created by SBT assembly at `target/scala-2.11/aws-gh-prs-assembly-0.1-SNAPSHOT.jar`

-- Enter the handler as, `prs.Main::handler`
+- Enter the handler as, `prs.Main::handleRequest`

 - Choose **Create new role from template(s)**